-DU and partners collaborate each summer to develop research skill sets of undergraduate students.
+DU and partners collaborate each summer to develop research skills in undergraduate students.
 Participants develop their own projects and are assisted with identifying appropriate research protocols.
-Students receive academic credit and present their findings to peers at summer's end, with most ultimately presenting at scientific conferences.
-Some returning students have continued their research for several years and now have publications in development describing tests of long-standing nest searching and monitoring protocols and revealing new and innovative behavioral data.
+Students receive academic credit and present their findings to peers at summer's end, with most presenting at scientific conferences.
+Some returning students have continued their research and now have publications that describe tests of long-standing nest searching and monitoring protocols while also revealing new behavioral data.